civictechindex/BOP/.github/ISSUE_TEMPLATE/interview-priority-analysis.md

 - Move the issue to the questions/review column

 ### Unassigning yourself from this issue
-If you are finished with one Action Item and you are not going to do the next one
+If you are finished with one of the 4 Action Items and you are not going to do the next one
 - [ ] Move this issue from the ‘In progress’ to the ‘Prioritized Backlog’(see animated GIF below)
 - [ ] Unassign yourself from this issue (see animated GIF below)